-- Any users with the Time Planner and/or Time Approver role who are in the same Department as the employee.
+- Any users with the Leave Approver role who are in the same Department as the employee.

 Once you’ve decided which leave types will use Leave Requests and which will be handled with traditional time entries, we recommend you edit the Employee Leave and Leave Request work items accordingly.
-On the Categories tab for each item, close those leave types that you don’t want to be used with each approach.
+On the Categories tab for each item, close those leave types that won't be used with each approach.

 One of the categories of Leave Requests is called Unavailable.
 This does not have any pay code associated with it so will not cause any lines to be generated in pays.
 You can use this so that employees can request to not be rostered on for a particular day.
 For example, in a bar where employees have a degree of freedom over when they work, someone might request the day off for their birthday without wanting to take paid leave.